learn-co-curriculum/phase-1-html-forms/README.md

 ## Problem Statement

-Up until this point, all of the HTML elements that we've introduced are used to display data to the user.
-This is great, but what happens when we want to _get_ information from our users?
+Up to this point, all of the HTML elements we've seen are used to display data _to_ users.
+This is great, but what happens when we want to get information _from_ our users?
 In order to get user information we need to write HTML forms.
-We will learn to write HTML forms in this lesson.
+We will learn to write them in this lesson.

 ## Objectives

-1. Define the purpose of a form
+1. State the purpose of a form
-2. Write an HTML form tag
+2. Write an HTML `form` tag
 3. Define the `GET` vs `POST` HTTP methods
-4. Write HTML form data elements
+4. Write HTML `form` data elements

 ## Define The Purpose Of a Form

 Forms gather user information.
+They're just like surveys you might fill out at a supermarket or a questionnaire you'd fill out at the doctor's office.

 Let's suppose that you're the owner of a dog walking business that needs a way to gather information from clients.
-You want to create an HTML form to collect information like:
+You would use an HTML form to collect information like:

 * owner's name
 * owner's address